CivMC/wiki.civmc.net/pages/plugins/fun/brewery.md

 ![Sealing table crafting recipe](./media/Sealingtable.png)

-Just place it down, and put your finished brews in it;s crafting grid for a second or 2.
+Just place it down, and put your finished brews in its crafting grid for a second or 2.
 The brew is sealed when there are [brackets] surrounding the stars in the lore.

 ## Starter Brews
 Below are some simple recipes to help you get started in your brewing career.
 Some may require custom ingredients you'll have to discover first however.